ypark9/yopa.page/content/blog/2023-08-18-Passing-Command-Line-Arguments-to-a-TypeScript-Script-using-NPM.md

 author: Yoonsoo Park
 description: "A step-by-step guide on passing command-line arguments to a TypeScript script using npm run."
 categories:
-    - TypeScript Development
+  - TypeScript
 tags:
-    - TypeScript
   - npm
   - CLI
   - Development
 ---

 ## Introduction